-It felt a bit strange that he didn’t seem to hurry me along in finding the Beast-kin who could hold the legendary weapon.
-I would assume that they would by now kick up a fuss for me to find them, but they just seem to relaxed about the whole thing.
+It felt a bit strange that he didn’t hurry me along in finding the Beast-kin who could hold the legendary weapon.
+I would assume that they would kick up a fuss for me to find them, but they just seem to relax about the whole thing.

 “Wouldn’t it be better to find the one who could wield it now?
-I mean so many Beast-kin would be dying if I don’t.”
+So many Beast-kin will be dying if I don’t.”

 I felt a bit relieved.
 It was nice to know that certain Legendary Weapons weren’t dangerous to touch, but a couple of them were.
-The thought of almost messing up and handing it to random people without a thought could spell disaster, but it made me wonder how I was able to even find the one true hero in the beginning.
+The thought of almost messing up and handing it to random people without a thought could spell disaster, but it made me wonder how I could even find the one true hero in the beginning.

 “So, how would I know if they can hold it?”

 The King nodded.
 “It will all come in due time.”

 What an ambiguous answer.
 The only time that the Legendary Weapon ever responded was for Phil himself, but I wasn’t sure if I should tell them about it.
 “Has there ever been a time where more than one Legendary Creature appeared?”